KirstieJane/STEMMRoleModels/CONTRIBUTING.md

 If you'd prefer to email the [leadership team][link_meettheteam] file you can contact [Kirstie](https://github.com/KirstieJane) at kw401 AT cam DOT ac DOT uk.
 She's a postdoc who isn't currently paid to develop this app, so please be gentle in your correspondence and give her a couple of days to reply.
 If she doesn't reply to your email before or during her regular "office hours" on Monday afternoons please feel free to ping her again.

 ## Thank you!

+You are awesome. :heart_eyes::sparkles::sunny:

+And if you've found typos in this (or any other) page, you could consider submitting your very first pull request to fix them via the [typos and broken links][link_fixingtyposissue] issue!

 [link_github]: https://github.com/
 [link_stemmrolemodelsrepo]: https://github.com/KirstieJane/STEMMRoleModels